rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 2 : Create the Row View

 The first view you’ll build in this tutorial is a row for displaying details about each landmark.
 This row view stores information in a property for the landmark it displays, so that one view can display any landmark.
 Later, you’ll combine multiple rows into a list of landmarks.

+#### Section 3 : Customize the Row Preview

+Xcode’s canvas automatically recognizes and displays any type in the current editor that conforms to the PreviewProvider protocol.
+A preview provider returns one or more views, with options to configure the size and device.

+You can customize the returned content from a preview provider to render exactly the previews that are most helpful to you.